-Research into marine ecosystems can be divided into four main areas:
+Research into marine populations and ecosystem dynamics can be divided into four main areas:

 Analyses of fish fry and other small marine organisms: how they are transported and dispersed by ocean currents, and how the fry grow and survive under variable environmental conditions, food resources, and chemical and physical factors.